xdevguild/nextjs-dapp-template/README.md

 All variables which start with `NEXT_PUBLIC_` will be readable on the frontend side of the dapp.
 So please don't use them for any secret keys and data.
 If you need something to be available only on the backend side, don't use the `NEXT_PUBLIC_` prefix.

 You can set up the chain type here.
-Use `NEXT_PUBLIC_ELROND_CHAIN` to set devnet, testnet or mainnet.
+Use `NEXT_PUBLIC_MULTIVERSX_CHAIN` to set devnet, testnet or mainnet.

 Each hosting provider will have a different way of doing that.
 We will take a look at how Netlify is doing that below.